 I eventually went to art school and received a BFA in Ceramics with and a Minor in Sculpture.
 While in school I ended up working for Bob "Daddy-0" Wade helping him make some of his stuff, teaching ceramics at the El Paso Museum of Art and painting, sculpture, jewelry and furniture making at La Tuna Federal Correctional.
 Shortly after graduating I got my first residency with the Texas Commission on the Arts artist's residency program and the rest is history.
 Below are links to several pages lots of early and some recent work.

-My travels have taken me to the South Seas, England, the Netherlands, Mexico and Japan.
+My travels have taken me to the South Seas, England, the Netherlands, Canada, Mexico, Japan, Peru, Chile, and Easter Island.
 The places that have impacted me most are in the South Pacific.
 There I have found people from which we have much to learn.
 Please enter these parts of my site for a glimpse at the people I have encountered and what they have taught me.

 In September of 2000 I traveled as part of a Maori tour group to the 8th Festival of Pacific Arts and Culture in Noumea, New Caledonia.

 Unlike, my initial trip to the 6th Festival in the Cook Islands, it was my engagement with these individuals and other Maori I met along the way that made this trip particularly special.
 The Festival activities were full of magical moments, as were New Zealand and New Caledonia.
 On the pages linked below I share a variety of images and stories from this experience.

 I have been fascinated by countless things that I have witnessed in the Pacific.
 Among them was the way that Maori men greet one another.
 When I return from these trips I am compelled to make work influenced by those things I've learned and observed.
 The heart that is pictured here was inspired by that Maori greeting and was made for La Pena's "Toma Mi Corazon" annual benefit.